getzlab/SignatureAnalyzer/docs/expression_matrices.md

 ---

 #### Running the method
-This method may be run using an input of (n x m), with n: samples, m: variables.
+This method may be run using an input of (n samples x m features).

 Use:
 ```